paul-at-nangalan/sql-extract-modified/README.md

 Currently postgres specific due to the ON CONFLICT clause

 ## Last read table
 This is used to store the last read time.
+It should be created automatically.

 It should look like:
 __________________________________